Nursing Degree Apprenticeship (Top Up) 2 year programme

 - The nurse degree apprentice will also spend time in their base area

-- The nurse degree apprentice (Top Up) completes 1150 hours of theoretical learning and 1150 hours of supernumerary practice learning over the four year programme
+- The nurse degree apprentice (Top Up) completes 1150 hours of theoretical learning and 1150 hours of supernumerary practice learning over the two year programme

 - The nurse degree apprentice (Top up) works part time in their base area (inclusive of holidays)